-- a. "telephonic communication" means participation by interactive telephonic communication which permits auditory communication between the court, the youthful offender, and all necessary participants, and - b. "virtual hearing" means a hearing held where participation is accomplished in whole or in part using a computer program which permits both visual and auditory communication between the court, the youthful offender, and all necessary participants. - SECTION 10.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 2-5-210A of Title 10A, unless there is created a duplication in numbering, reads as follows: - A. 1.
-Whenever the district attorney or the Office of Juvenile Affairs (OJA) believes that a youthful offender in the custody or supervision of OJA should be transferred to the custody or supervision of the Department of Corrections, the district attorney or OJA may file a motion requesting such transfer and the court shall set the motion for hearing.
-Notice of the motion and hearing shall be given to the youthful offender, the youthful offender's counsel, the parent or guardian of the youthful offender, and either the district attorney or OJA.
+1 "telephonic communication" means participation by a. interactive telephonic communication which permits 2 auditory communication between the court, the youthful 3 offender, and all necessary participants, and b. "virtual hearing" means a hearing held where participation is accomplished in whole or in part using a computer program which permits both visual and auditory communication between the court, the youthful offender, and all necessary participants.

+A new section of law to be codified SECTION 10.
+NEW LAW in the Oklahoma Statutes as Section 2-5-210A of Title 10A, unless there is created a duplication in numbering, reads as follows:

+Α. Whenever the district attorney or the Office of Juvenile Affairs (OJA) believes that a youthful offender in the custody or supervision of OJA should be transferred to the custody or supervision of the Department of Corrections, the district attorney or OJA may file a motion requesting such transfer and the court shall set the motion for hearing.
+Notice of the motion and hearing shall be given to the youthful offender, the youthful offender's counsel, the parent or quardian of the youthful offender, and either the district attorney or OJA.
 OJA may make recommendations to the court concerning the transfer of a youthful offender to the Department of Corrections.

-2. The Court may order the youthful offender transferred to the custody or supervision of the Department of Corrections only if the court finds by clear and convincing evidence that the youthful offender has:

-- a. failed to make substantial progress towards completing the treatment plan which the youthful offender is expected to have achieved, - b. established a pattern of disruptive behavior which is not conducive to the established policies and procedures of the program or facility or engaged in other types of behavior which has endangered the life or health of other residents or staff of the facility, - c. caused disruption in the facility, smuggled contraband into the facility, or participated or assisted others in smuggling contraband into the facility, - d. committed battery or assault and battery on an OJA employee or contractor of a juvenile facility, - e. committed battery, assault and battery, or endangered the life or health of another person, - f. committed a felony while in the custody or supervision of OJA as demonstrated by: - (1) the entry of a plea of guilty or nolo contendere,
+- 2. The Court may order the youthful offender transferred to the custody or supervision of the Department of Corrections only if the court finds by clear and convincing evidence that the youthful offender has: - a. failed to make substantial progress towards completing the treatment plan which the youthful offender is expected to have achieved, - b. established a pattern of disruptive behavior which is not conducive to the established policies and procedures of the program or facility or engaged in other types of behavior which has endangered the life or health of other residents or staff of the facility, - c. caused disruption in the facility, smuggled contraband into the facility, or participated or assisted others in smuggling contraband into the facility, - d. committed battery or assault and battery on an OJA employee or contractor of a juvenile facility, - e. committed battery, assault and battery, or endangered the life or health of another person, - f. committed a felony while in the custody or supervision of OJA as demonstrated by: - (1) the entry of a plea of guilty or nolo contendere, - (2) an adjudication, or a judgment and sentence following a verdict of quilty, or